AviatrixSystems/Docs/HowTos/UserSSL_VPN_Okta_SAML_Config.rst

 Overview
 ------------

 This guide provides an example on how to configure Aviatrix to authenticate against an Okta IDP.
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Okta) for authentication.
+When SAML client is used, your Aviatrix Controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Okta) for authentication.

 Pre-Deployment Checklist
 -----------------------------
 Before configuring SAML integration between Aviatrix and Okta, make sure the following is completed:

 #.
-The `Aviatrix Controller <#aviatrix-controller>`__ is setup and running.
+The `Aviatrix Controller <#aviatrix-controller>`__ is set up and running.
 #.
 You have a valid `Okta account <#okta-account>`__ with admin access.
 #.
 You have downloaded and installed the `Aviatrix SAML VPN client <#aviatrix-client>`__.